saucelabs/sauce-docs/docs/visual/e2e-testing/setup.md

 ## Integrating with Existing WebDriver Tests

-Here's how to integrate Visual E2E with your existing Selenium WebDriver test scripts.
+Here's how to integrate Visual E2E with existing Selenium WebDriver test scripts.

 1. Set your Sauce Labs credentials as environment variables (see [Setting Up Environment](/visual/e2e-testing/setup/#set-up-environment)).
 In JavaScript, for example, you could store your Screener API key in an environment variable called `SCREENER_API_KEY`, then reference it in a NodeJS file with `process.env.SCREENER_API_KEY`.
 2. Add the [`sauce:options` capability](/dev/test-configuration-options/) to your WebDriver test configuration and set your Sauce Labs credentials there.
 Here's a JavaScript example: